ringcentral/ringcentral-faq/docs/basics.md

 ### How can I contact Developer Support (DevSupport)?

 You can create a support ticket by clicking on the links at the bottom of the Support Page (https://developer.ringcentral.com/support.html) to open and view your cases.
-You can also send an email to devsupport@ringcentral.co
+You can also send an email to devsupport@ringcentral.com

 ## Troubleshooting